Mehmedx7/mehmedx7/README.md

 Designing dependable, scalable systems with clarity and long‑term impact.

 - CSMS architect with deep expertise in OCPP 1.6 / 2.0.1 / 2.1
 - Partnered with 15+ startups globally; trusted consultant with strong referrals
 - Focused on reliability, security, and operational excellence

+Public repos here are mostly lightweight experiments and hobbies.
+The real work—the production systems and IP—lives in private repositories.

 - Website: [mehmedx7.com](https://mehmedx7.com)
 - LinkedIn: [linkedin.com/in/mehmedx7](https://linkedin.com/in/mehmedx7)